-2019 is quickly coming to an end, and what an exciting year it has been for online marketplaces!
+2019 is quickly ending, and what an exciting year it has been for online marketplaces!

-As users’ expectations grow and user experience has become highly prioritized, marketplaces have been creative in finding ways to add value and services to their platforms.
-Convenience has been the keyword for online marketplaces to acquire and retain their customers.
+As users’ expectations grow and user experience has become highly prioritized, marketplaces have been creative in adding value and services to their platforms.
+Convenience has been the keyword for online marketplaces to acquire and retain customers.

 Which trends will shape the marketplace industry in 2020?
 What can you expect to change in the online marketplace industry in the coming year?
 We gathered eight predictions from marketplace experts and professionals to see what’s coming up in the industry.